 Lingman Lake Project

-The Lingman Lake Property comprises 15,774 hectares situated in the Lingman Lake greenstone belt, which is highly favorable for hosting gold mineralization.
-The company staked 157 single cell claims totaling 3,099.2 hectares in April 2018, elevating the Lingman Lake property to a district scale exploration project.
 The large land package includes the historic Lingman Lake mine and is located in the mining jurisdiction of northwestern Ontario.
-The project is 80 kilometers south-east of Yamana Gold’s Monument Bay project, 218 kilometers northwest of Goldcorp’s Musselwhite mine and 314 kilometers north of Red Lake mining district where 17 mines have collectively produced more than 25 million ounces of gold.
+The project is 80 kilometers south-east of Yamana Gold Inc.’s (TSX:TRI) Monument Bay project, and 218 kilometers northwest of Newmont Goldcorp’s (TSX:NGT,NYSE:NEM) Musselwhite mine.
+The Lingman Lake project is also 314 kilometers north of the Red Lake mining district where 17 mines have collectively produced more than 25 million ounces of gold.

 First discovered in the 1940s, Lingman Lake hosts a historic estimate of 234,658 ounces in-situ with an average grade of 6.86 g/t gold contained in multiple zones.